Admitting now

 Day 1–3

-Buprenorphine or methadone induction begins once objective opioid withdrawal symptoms are present — not before.
+support or clinical observation begins once objective opioid withdrawal symptoms are present — not before.
 Dosing is titrated under psychiatric supervision.

 3. 03